AlexandreDecan/sismic/docs/advancedtopics/semantics.rst

 one should subclass :py:class:`~sismic.interpreter.Interpreter` and override :py:class:`~sismic.interpreter.Interpreter._select_eventless_transitions` and :py:class:`~sismic.interpreter.Interpreter._select_transitions`.

-Actually, as the former relies on the second, the changes will only concern the traversal order in the :py:class:`~sismic.interpreter.Interpreter._select_transitions` method.
+.. note:: Actually, as the former relies on the later, the changes will only concern the traversal order in the
+    :py:class:`~sismic.interpreter.Interpreter._select_transitions` method.

 Example: Semantics where internal events have no priority